VladimirPoplavsky/Stock_Price_prediction/README.md

 train_data = scaled_data[0:training_data_len  , : ]
 ```

-### We splited our data to traning and prediction  for 80% to 20% ratio
+### We split our data to training and prediction  or 80% to 20% ratio

-## The algoritmn is going to usethe past 60-day stock price data.
-Tant value can be chnged in code and by lowering it we can get more and more acurate prediction
+### The algorithm is going to use the past 60-day stock price data.
+Tant value can be changed in code and by lowering it we can get more and more accurate prediction
 ```python
 x_train_data=[]
 y_train_data =[]